-Operating revenues - Operating revenues totaled \$4,371,271 and was \$961,528 higher than the previous year.
-The increase is mainly a result of higher grant awards due to completion of some of the multi-year grants and the start of new grants.
+Operating revenues - Operating revenues totaled \$4,371,271 and were \$961,528 higher than the previous year.
+The increase was mainly a result of higher grant awards due to the completion of some of the multi-year grants and the start of new grants.

-Assessment fees - The \$9,861 increase in assessment fees is due to a Board approved dues increase for the year ended June 30, 2022 and the addition of one new RWA member to be used for the additional funding needed to support the water policy position as part of RWA's core program as well as the continued set aside of future payments for the unfunded pension.
+Assessment fees - The \$9,861 increase in assessment fees was due to a Board approved dues increase for the year ended June 30, 2022 and the addition of one new RWA member to be used for the additional funding needed to support the water policy position as part of RWA's core program as well as the continued set aside of future payments for the unfunded pension.

 Subscription Program Fees - During fiscal year 2022, RWA mainly earned subscription program fees from the Water Efficiency Program (WEP), the United States Bureau of Reclamation (USBR), Regional Water Bank/Water Management Operations Pilot (WMOP), Proposition 1 Round 1, the 2014 Integrated Regional Water Management Drought Proposition 84 Grant (2014 Drought Prop 84), the Prop 84 Round 3 grant, Major Projects/Resilience Programs, Regional Emergency Preparedness Program (REPP), and water transfers.
 Program fees are not expected to be comparable from year to year.
 The program fees increased by \$215,229 mainly due to the timing of these programs as many of them draw near to completion.
-For the detail of fees earned by program, see the Program Schedule of Revenues, Expenses and Changes in Net Position in the supplementary section of the financial statements.